 Applications to multiple Diabetes UK funding schemes

 Applicants can apply to more than one funding scheme for the same project at Diabetes UK.
 If one application is recommended for award, all other applications will be automatically withdrawn.

 Principal Applicants must hold an established NHS, academic or research post and be in receipt of a salary for the duration of the award.
 Grants must be administered by an established research institution in the UK.

-Applicants must be able to sign up to the Diabetes UK Grant Conditions at the time of making an application.
+Applicants and their institutes must be able to sign up to the Diabetes UK Grant Conditions at the time of making an application.

 Deadlines and how to apply